PeterWang512/GANSketching/README.md

 ### Latent space edits by GANSpace

-Our model preserves latent space editability of the original model.
+Our model preserves the latent space editability of the original model.
 Our models can apply the same edits using the latents reported in Härkönen et.al. ([GANSpace](https://github.com/harskish/ganspace)).

 ```
 # add fur to the standing cats